The ten-second countdown had begun.

 A prodigious crystal chandelier glittered above me, casting particles of sparkling lights everywhere.
 The scent of the canapés drifted past my nose, smelling delicious and enticing.

-I knew my behaviour was rude and that was unusual for me.
+I knew my behavior was rude and that was unusual for me.
 I was upset and I wasn't known for being fake.
 There was no way I wanted to stand around making idle chit-chat with the high school whore, especially today of all days.

 She didn't care about me.
 She only cared about who I was.
 I wasn't stupid.